Book a Workshop 2018

 all workshops take place at Notley Yoga Centre, Slamseys Barn, Blackley Lane, Great Notley, Essex

-Tickets are non refundable (Unless another person can take the place)
+Tickets are non refundable (Unless another person can take the place) and a 0.50p charge is occurred due to booking fees.

-To view monthly workshops please see below.
 All workshops are booked through Notley Yoga on this page apart from the ones showing a phone number, they can booked direct with the teacher)

 All night Gong Puja at Slamseys Barn, Barley Barn, Great Notley, Essex